subhashjha35/watch-together/libs/video-player-new/README.md

-# video-player
+# video-player-new

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test video-player` to execute the unit tests.
+Run `nx test video-player-new` to execute the unit tests.